-As of both December 31, 2021 and 2020, the aggregate principal amount of conduit debt outstanding totaled \$1.2 billion.
+As of December 31, 2022 and 2021, the aggregate principal amount of conduit debt outstanding totaled \$1.3 billion and \$1.2 billion, respectively.

 (8) Derivative Instruments

 The Authority reports derivative instruments at fair value.
 The fair value of all derivatives is reported on the Statement of Net Position as a derivative instrument at the end of the year.
 If an interest rate hedge is considered ineffective, it is referred to as an investment derivative and the change in fair value is reported on the Statement of Revenues, Expenses and Changes in Net Position as investment derivative activity loss.
 The annual changes in the fair value of effective hedging derivative instruments are reported as deferred inflows and outflows, as appropriate, on the Statement of Net Position.